timhwang21/react-gotchas/components.md

 ## Add `displayName` to functional components

-Functional components do not have a display name by default.
+If declared using fat arrow syntax, functional components do not have a display name by default.
 This hurts debugging, because:

 1. In the React devtools, the functional component is not searchable by name
 2. React perf tools get confused, and lump all render time of functional components together, leading to misleading results

+This can be avoided by using `function()` syntax, but that can be more verbose.
+The trade-off is up to the developer.

 ## Avoid using decorator syntax (`@`)